MicrosoftDocs/OfficeDocs-SharePoint/migration/introducing-the-sharepoint-migration-tool.md

 Designed to be used for migrations ranging from the smallest set of files to a large scale enterprise migration, the SharePoint Migration Tool (SPMT) will let you bring your information to the cloud and take advantage of the latest collaboration, intelligence, and security solutions with Microsoft 365.

-**SPMT** lets you migrate content to SharePoint Online and OneDrive from the following locations:
+**SPMT** lets you migrate content to SharePoint and OneDrive from the following locations:

 - SharePoint Server 2016 (Public Preview)
 - SharePoint Server 2013